Guild Wars 2 Classes Guide - Find Yourself The Perfect Profession!

 Guild Wars 2 Specializations

 Each class has access to five core and two Elite Specializations (the latter ones are unlocked in the Heart of Thorns and Path of Fire expansion packs and are only available for maxed out level 80 characters).
-Specializations can be trained after a character get to level 21.
+Specializations can be trained after a character gets to level 21.
 You can only have three of them equipped at the same time (3 core ones, or 2 core and 1 elite), but they can be freely swapped out of combat.

-The right choice of specializations can complement certain strengths of your profession and make your character more fit for the exact playstyle that you’re striving for.
+The right choice of specializations can complement certain strengths of your profession and make your character fitter for the exact playstyle that you’re striving for.
 The specializations consist of traits and you can select the ones you want the most to adjust your build even more, but we’re not going to go that deep in this beginner’s guide.

 The Elite Specializations usually can change the possibilities of your character much more significantly, as they often unlock completely new weapon types and introduce some game-changing mechanics.
 It compensates for the lack of the secondary profession mechanic known from the first game.
 You can learn more about all the specializations of different classes from the respective guides posted on our site.